DY Pegasi: An SX Phoenicis Star in a Binary System with an Evolved Companion: Discussion and Conclusions

+Although we could not determine the mass of its companion because of the lack of information about the orbit inclination, we can reveal the relationship between the mass of the companion ($M_2$) and the orbit inclination ($i$) through the mass function obtained in Table \ref{tab:pul_orb_para}.
+In Figure \ref{fig:mass_function}, it is obvious that the possibility of a brown dwarf companion is larger than that of a white dwarf companion, if we assume a random distribution of $i$ (like that in \citet{Li2010}).
+However, the above inference of a WD companion requires an orbit inclination $i \sim 5^{\circ}$ if we consider the average mass of a WD $\sim 0.6\ M_{\odot}$ \citep{Tremblay2016}.

-Moreover, the decrease period change of the fundamental mode $(1/P_0)(\diff P_0/\diff t) = -(5.87\pm0.03) \times 10^{-8} \ \mathrm{yr^{-1}}$ cannot be explained as the stellar evolution effect.
+Moreover, the decrease period change of the fundamental mode $(1/P_0)(\diff P_0/\diff t) = -(5.87\pm0.03) \times 10^{-8} \ \mathrm{yr^{-1}}$ cannot be explained by the stellar evolution effect, which has been noted in previous works (see, e.g., \citet{Fu2009,Li2010}) and has not been given a clear origin.
 In view of the above inferences, we interpret it as the result of the mass accretion from a dust disk around DY Peg, which was produced by the mass discarding of its companion in the AGB phase.
+This interpretation is obtained by the following considerations: (i) the mass accretion on DY Peg could result in a negative period change rate\footnote{This can be referred to in Eq. (\ref{eq:02}). }; (ii) a direct mass transfer process from the companion to DY Peg is impossible, because the companion is not in its AGB phase and therefore cannot discard a large amount of matter now\footnote{Otherwise, it will show us a clear near-infrared excess from observations \citep{VanWinckel2018}.}; (iii) although a circumbinary disk is always related to post-AGB binary stars, the observed orbital periods of the systems range from 100 to about 3000 days, which are much smaller than the case of DY Peg (see \citet{Oomen2018} and references therein).
+Therefore, a dust disk around DY Peg should be a reasonable origin of its period change rate.

-In such case, the mass accretion rate of DY Peg should be in the range of $[1.18\times 10^{-7}, 1.19\times 10^{-7}]\ \mathrm{M_{\odot}}\ \mathrm{yr^{-1}}$.\footnote{This value can be calculated by the period–luminosity–colour relation \citep{Breger1998}.}
+In such a case, the mass accretion rate of DY Peg can be calculated by the period-luminosity-color relation \citep{Breger1998}:

+where $P$ is the period of a radial mode of pulsation, $M_{bol}$ is the bolometric absolute magnitude, $T_{\mathrm{eff}}$ is the effective temperature, $M$ is the stellar mass in solar mass, and $Q$ is the pulsation constant in days.
+We can get the expression of the period change rate by differentiating both side on time $t$: